The Commons at Mythava

 physical.

 The digital Commons is real.
 And it has a limit.
-Genuine community ultimately requires physical presence — the specific kind of knowing that only comes from being in the same room, sharing a meal, moving through an experience together.
+Some things can only happen in person — in the specific quality of presence that comes from being in the same room, moving through a practice together, sharing a meal that nobody wants to end.

 The Revel is the physical layer of what the Commons is building.
-In-person gatherings in cities around the world — hosted by Commons members, open to the people they've found — organized around the same thing as the Commons: presence, honest conversation, and the specific pleasure of being with people who are actually living what they say they believe.
+In-person gatherings hosted by Commons members in cities where enough connection has formed that physical encounter becomes natural and necessary.
+Organized around presence, honest conversation, and the specific pleasure of being with people who are actually living what they say they believe.

 The Revel Arc

-The Threshold — Arrival.
-A brief ritual that marks the crossing in.
+The Threshold — Arrival ritual.
 The Revel begins the moment you walk through the door.

 The Practice — Embodied and somatic.
 Breathwork, movement, or another practice that drops people out of their heads and into actual presence with each other.

-The Commissioning — A brief closing ritual.
-What are you carrying back into the week?
+The Commissioning — What are you carrying back into the week?
 What changed in the room tonight?

 Everything Else